prehans/DevOps-Training/Readme.md

 - **IPAM (IP Address Management) Plugins**: Manage the allocation of IP addresses within Docker networks, allowing custom IP management policies.

+The Container Network Model (CNM) in Docker is a way of organizing and managing how containers communicate with each other and with the outside world.
+It has three main parts:

+1. **Network Sandbox**:

+   - **What it is**: Think of this as a private space where a container’s network settings live.
+This includes things like its IP address, routing rules, and DNS settings.
+   - **Why it matters**: This private space keeps each container’s network setup separate, so they don’t accidentally mess with each other or the host machine’s network settings.
+   - **Example**: When you start a container, Docker creates a little box (sandbox) for it, where it has its own network settings, like a mini version of your computer’s network.

+2. **Endpoint**:

+   - **What it is**: This is like a virtual plug that connects a container to a network.
+It’s the point where the container’s network joins a Docker network.
+   - **Why it matters**: These “plugs” let containers connect to networks, so they can talk to each other, to the host machine, or to external networks.
+   - **Example**: When you connect a container to a network, Docker creates an endpoint that links the container’s network settings to that network.

+3. **Network**:
+   - **What it is**: A network in Docker is a group where endpoints (containers) can communicate.
+There are different types of networks that control how containers talk to each other.
+   - **Why it matters**: Networks determine which containers can communicate with each other.
+Containers on the same network can easily find and talk to each other.
+   - **Example**: The “bridge” network that Docker sets up by default is a type of network where containers can connect and communicate with each other right away.

 ### Summary

 The Container Network Model (CNM) provides a structured way to manage container networking in Docker.
 By separating network configuration (sandbox), connection points (endpoints), and communication groups (networks), the CNM offers flexibility, scalability, and security in containerized environments.
 Understanding the CNM is key to effectively designing and managing Docker-based applications.